 Brunei Darussalam’s current Sultan, His Majesty Sultan Haji Hassanal Bolkiah Mu’izzaddin Waddaulah ibni Al-Marhum Sultan Haji Omar ‘Ali Saifuddien Sa’adul Khairi Waddien, Sultan and Yang Di-Pertuan of Brunei Darussalam, is the country’s 29th ruler.

 His Majesty is a descendent of a royal lineage spanning over 600 years since 1405 when the first Sultan of Brunei, Sultan Muhammad Shah, ascended to the throne and founded a dynasty.
 This renders Brunei’s monarchy as the world’s oldest.

-Brunei gained independence in 1984, attaining self-government from the United Kingdom.
+The country made its first commercial discovery of oil in 1929, and Brunei underwent a massive economic growth over the decades as the oil and gas industry continued to grow.
+In 1984, Brunei gained independence and attained self-government from the United Kingdom.
 The Sultanate’s resilience is evident from being the only monarchy in the Malay Archipelago to not only autonomously survive but also prosper into the late 20th Century.

 Copyright 2019 Borneo Bulletin Yearbook 2019 All rights reserved.